kyleterry/booksmk/README.md

 ## Features

 - Save and organize URLs with titles, descriptions, and tags
-- Automatic page title fetching
+- Automatic page title and tag fetching
 - Feed discovery and tracking for saved URLs
-- Multi-user with invite-based registration
-- API key authentication for programmatic access
+- API key authentication for some programmatic access

 ## Requirements